Blacklion567/30Days-Of-React-2024/README.md

-# React - The Complete Guide 2023 (incl.
+# React - The Complete Guide 2024 (incl.
 React Router & Redux) Course - Content preview

 ![My Certificate preview for React Course](./Certificate/)

 <h1>
-  This is React - The Complete Guide 2023 :heart:
+  This is React - The Complete Guide 2024 :heart:
 </h1>

-<p class="para">Hi, My name is Jade IVan and this is my apply what I learned in this course with the instructor</p>
+<p class="para">Hi, My name is Jade Ivan and this is my apply what I learned in this course with the instructor</p>

 ## Welcome! 👋